zillow/luminaire/luminaire/docs/basic_usage_tutorial/optimization.rst

 Configuration Optimization
 ==========================

-Luminaire *HyperparameterOptimization* allows user to auto-select the best data preprocessing configuration and the outlier detection model training configuration with respect to the input time series.
-This option enables Luminaire to work as a hands-off system where the user only has to provide the innovation frequency for the input data along with the data itself.
-This option should be used if the user wants avoid any manual configuration and should be used upstream of the data pre-processing and training steps.
+Luminaire *HyperparameterOptimization* performs auto-selection of the best data preprocessing configuration and the outlier detection model training configuration with respect to the input time series.
+This option enables Luminaire to work as a hands-off system where the user only has to provide the input data along with its frequency.
+This option should be used if the user wants avoid any manual configuration and should be called prior to the data pre-processing and training steps.

 >>> print(data)
                raw